joburn5000/Shortest-Path/md files/README.md

 - md files: contains contract, development, goals & proposal, README, results, and log
 - tests: contains TESTCASE.h TESTCASE.cpp, and test.cpp

+Results

+- you can access the results given the functions in graph:
+- print_adj_cities prints out all the adjacent cities
+- compare_algorithm_results prints out side-by-side
+  results of FW, Dijstra, and BFS for a given city as a distance from that city to all the other cities

  (2) Full instructions on how to build and run your executable,